How to Manage Cash Flow in Retail: Strategies to Keep Your Business Profitable

 Retail businesses face a timing problem that service companies don't.
 Capital sits frozen in inventory for weeks or months before converting to sales, credit card payments take days to settle even after customers swipe their cards, and seasonal cycles demand inventory investment months before revenue arrives.
 The P&L shows profit, but the bank account tells a different story.

-This guide covers calculating your cash conversion cycle, managing inventory timing, and building reserves that prevent seasonal cash crunches.
+This guide covers understanding cash flow fundamentals, calculating your cash conversion cycle, and implementing strategies that keep your retail business profitable through better cash management.

-8 ways to manage retail business cash flow
+8 strategies to improve retail cash flow and profitability

 1. Calculate and track your cash conversion cycle monthly